 In-vitro Fertilization (IVF) with your own eggs:

-This type of IVF involves fertilizing your eggs with your partner’s sperm in a laboratory environment after you have received injections of fertility medicine.
+This type of IVF involves fertilizing your eggs with your partner’s or a donor’s sperm in a laboratory environment after you received injections of fertility medicine.
 These fertilized eggs or embryos, are then put back into your uterus.
 Otherwise, they are frozen and kept in the lab until you are ready to become pregnant.
 At that time, one of the frozen embryos (fertilized eggs) is thawed and then put into your uterus where it has the potential of developing into a baby.

 Human eggs can be frozen and fertilized later; however, an egg that is first frozen, and fertilized later, appears to have a somewhat lower chance of resulting in a baby than an egg that was fertilized before it was frozen.
-Most girls or single women choose to freeze eggs before cancer treatment so that they can have them fertilized with their partner’s sperm in the future.
+Most girls or women choose to freeze eggs before cancer treatment so that they can have them fertilized with their partner’s sperm in the future.

 Gestational Carriers: If, as a result of your cancer treatment, your ovaries are still healthy but your uterus is not, it is possible to have another woman (called a gestational carrier) carry a baby that comes from one of your eggs.
-In this case, eggs would be removed from your ovaries and fertilized by your partner’s sperm in a lab.
+In this case, eggs would be removed from your ovaries and fertilized by your partner’s or donor’s sperm in a lab.
 A fertilized egg would then be placed into the gestational carrier’s uterus, and she would carry the baby until birth.
 Before this process, you would work with a lawyer and sign a contract with the gestational carrier.
-If both your ovaries and uterus are damaged, you can also use a gestational carrier with donor eggs and your partner’s sperm.
+If both your ovaries and uterus are damaged, you can also use a gestational carrier with donor eggs and your partner’s or donor’s sperm.